 How to Delete MariaDB Database (Command Line Interface)

 Once you are working in “the shell,” or, on the command line, you can log into MySQL to manage databases, even when you are using MariaDB as your storage engine.
-You may refer to deleting a database here as “dropping” a database because that is the command we will use.
+You may refer to deleting a database here as “dropping” a database because that is the command you will use.

 This time, instead of logging into cPanel, you will log into your server with SSH instead.

-Assume your MySQL user interface with this command:
+You can enter the MySQL user interface with this command:

 mysql -u <username> -p